Neurobiological effects of physical exercise: BDNF signaling

 One of the most significant effects of exercise on the brain is increased synthesis and expression of BDNF, a neuropeptide and hormone, resulting in increased signaling through its receptor tyrosine kinase, tropomyosin receptor kinase B (TrkB).
 Since BDNF is capable of crossing the blood–brain barrier, higher peripheral BDNF synthesis also increases BDNF signaling in the brain.
-Exercise-induced increases in BDNF signaling are associated with beneficial epigenetic changes, improved cognitive function, improved mood, and improved memory.
+Exercise-induced increases in BDNF signaling are associated with improved cognitive function, improved mood, and improved memory.
 Furthermore, research has provided a great deal of support for the role of BDNF in hippocampal neurogenesis, synaptic plasticity, and neural repair.
 Engaging in moderate-high intensity aerobic exercise such as running, swimming, and cycling increases BDNF biosynthesis through myokine signaling, resulting in up to a threefold increase in blood plasma and BDNF levels; exercise intensity is positively correlated with the magnitude of increased BDNF biosynthesis and expression.
 A meta-analysis of studies involving the effect of exercise on BDNF levels found that consistent exercise modestly increases resting BDNF levels as well.
 This has important implications for exercise as a mechanism to reduce stress since stress is closely linked with decreased levels of BDNF in the hippocampus.
 In fact, studies suggest that BDNF contributes to the anxiety-reducing effects of antidepressants.
 The increase in BDNF levels caused by exercise helps reverse the stress-induced decrease in BDNF which mediates stress in the short term and buffers against stress-related diseases in the long term.

+Cytokines

+Cytokines are small proteins and peptides released by muscle cells during exercise or contraction that are emitted during power and resistance training, signaling the immune system.
+They are secreted by various cell types, including immune cells, such as macrophages, T cells, and dendritic cells, endothelial cells, and fibroblasts.
+Cytokines facilitate the communication between cells, coordinating varieties of immune responses such as inflammation, cell activation, proliferation, differentiation, and apoptosis, (the death of a cell).
+Cytokines can act in an autocrine, paracrine, or endocrine manner, depending on the target cells they influence.
+Cytokine signaling is a must to maintaining immune homeostasis, defense against pathogens, and resolution of inflammation.